vickylee22/Challenge-10/README.md

 3. Answer the following question: After visually analyzing the cluster analysis results, what is the impact of using fewer features to cluster the data using K-Means?

 > **Rewind**: Back in Lesson 3 of Module 6, you learned how to create composite plots.
-You can look at that lesson to review how to make these plots; also, you can check the hvPlot documentation(https://holoviz.org/tutorial/Composing_Plots.html).
+You can look at that lesson to review how to make these plots; also, you can check [the hvPlot documentation](https://holoviz.org/tutorial/Composing_Plots.html).